 Last but certainly not least, think about streaming limits.
 Does every member of your household like different things?
 Are you likely to have arguments if people can’t watch what they want when they want?
 If the answer to both of those is a resounding “yes,” you’ll need a service that offers ample simultaneous streams.

-If Cinemax and HBO are your go-to networks, you’ll love AT&T TV Now.
+If Cinemax and HBO are your go-to networks, you’ll love AT&T TV.
 It’s the only streaming service to include the channels for free — others charge an additional monthly fee on top of the regular subscription price.
-To pay nothing extra for these two premium networks, you’ll have to choose AT&T TV Now’s Max plan.
-It costs $80/mo. and boasts over 60+ channels.
+To pay nothing extra for these two premium networks, you’ll have to choose AT&T TV’s Choice plan.
+It costs $85/mo. and boasts 90+ channels.

-The service has 6 other packages to choose from.
-The Plus plan is the cheapest.
-Costing $55/mo., it comes with more than 45 TV channels.
-There’s also the $93/mo.
-Entertainment plan featuring 65+ channels and the Ultimate package, which will set you back $135/mo. for over 125 channels.
-Each comes with a mixture of news, sports, entertainment, and kids’ channels.
+Outside of the Choice package, AT&T TV has three other packages to choose from.
+The Entertainment plan is the cheapest.
+Costing $70/mo., it comes with more than 65 TV channels.
+There’s also the Ultimate package, which will set you back $95/mo. for over 125 channels and the Premiere package for $139.99/mo for 140+ channels.
+Each comes with a mixture of news, sports, entertainment, and kid channels.
 Plus, you can personalize each package with add-ons, ranging from movie packs to Spanish-language specials.

-No matter which package you choose, you’ll get 3 simultaneous streams, and AT&T TV Now’s True Cloud DVR.
+No matter which package you choose, you’ll get 3 simultaneous streams and AT&T TV’s True Cloud DVR.
 This allows you to record a whopping 500 hours of content with each movie, game, or episode remaining in your library for 90 days.
-Plus, Max, and international package subscribers can make use of a 7-day free trial.

 If you opt for a plan that includes HBO (or choose to add the channel), you’ll be able to catch new and recent episodes of popular shows like Insecure and Westworld.
 With any plan, kids can enjoy cartoons from Disney and Nickelodeon, while adults can soak up the hilarity found on Comedy Central.